 - Demonstrate capacity to contribute to a professional learning community.

 The Certificate in College Teaching Program is a 10-credit curriculum.
-It encompasses the 3-credit course IA 697a Learner-Centered Teaching, one or more elective courses of a total of 3 credits, and the 4-credit course IA 694a Instructional Practicum.
-The program can be completed in a minimum of 2 semesters (IA 697a is a prerequisite for IA 694a), and in up to 4 years.
-Most students complete the program in 2 to 3 semesters.
+It encompasses the 2-credit course IA 697a Learner-Centered Teaching, the 2-credit course IA 697b Using Technology in Teaching, one or more elective courses of a total of 3 credits, and the 3-credit course IA 697p College Teaching Practice.
+The program can be completed in a minimum of 2 semesters (IA 697a and IA 697b are prerequisites for IA 697p), and in up to 4 years.
+Most students complete the program in 3 semesters.

 Through the Certificate in College Teaching program, I learned detailed, reflective pedagogical practices for both face-to-face and online teaching.
 I especially found helpful the program's pairing of teaching observation with discussions of linking course design and student engagement to varied educational outcomes.
 The certificate program provided an excellent way to strengthen my teaching repertoire and gave me confidence in using a broad set of active learning approaches in my courses.